DJ Kool Herc: The "break"

-According to music journalist Steven Ivory, in 1973, Herc placed on the turntables two copies of Brown's 1970 Sex Machine album and ran "an extended cut 'n' mix of the percussion breakdown" from "Give It Up or Turnit a Loose", signaling the birth of hip hop.
+According to music journalist Steven Ivory, in 1973, Herc placed on the turntables two copies of Brown's 1970 Sex Machine album and ran "an extended cut 'n' mix of the percussion breakdown" from "Give It Up or Turnit a Loose", signalling the birth of hip hop.

 B-boys and b-girls

 The "b-boys" and "b-girls" were the dancers to Herc's breaks, who were described as "breaking".
 Herc has noted that "breaking" was also street slang of the time meaning "getting excited", "acting energetically", or "causing a disturbance".
 Herc coined the terms "b-boy", "b-girl", and "breaking" which became part of the lexicon of what would be eventually called hip hop culture.
 Early Kool Herc b-boy and later DJ innovator Grandmixer DXT describes the early evolution as follows: